 An epidural abscess is a collection of pus, or infected material, in the epidural space of the spine or brain.
 It is an uncommon infection that is usually found in the spine, but can appear in the skull or brain in some cases.
 It is called a spinal epidural abscess if it is found in the spine area.
 This infection appears in the dura, or tissue, that is found surrounding the nerve roots and spinal cord.
 An epidural abscess can be potentially debilitating, and is an extremely dangerous and serious condition; the abscess causes swelling in the area that could lead to fatal consequences.
 To prevent serious side effects and symptoms, an epidural abscess must be treated immediately.

 Generally, a bacterium causes the epidural abscesses to form.
 The most common bacterium causing this condition is called staphylococcus aureus.
 However other bacteria or fungus can also cause the condition to develop.
 The danger in an epidural abscess is that many patients do not display a visible source of the infection.
 The most common cases of epidural abscess develop due to the following circumstances:

-- A history of invasive spinal procedures or open back surgery
+- Invasive spinal procedures such as traditional open back surgery

 - Infections of the bloodstream